benkuly/matrix-sms-bridge/README.md

 ```

 ### Using Docker container
-As long as there is only one Provider, Gammu is integrated into the Docker-container.
+As long as there is only one Provider, Gammu is integrated into the Docker-container: `docker pull folivonet/matrix-sms-bridge`

 To see, how a docker setup of the bridge could look like, have a look at the [example](./examples/gammu).